VinDuv/sheep-bridge/README.md

 # Sheep Bridge

-The SheepShaver and Basilisk II classic Mac emulators provide a simple way to create a network between two virtual machines: UDP encapsulation.
+The SheepShaver and Basilisk II classic Mac emulators implement a simple, UDP-based network protocol that allows two virtual machines to communicate.
+Sheep Bridge allows a physical, Linux-based machine to communicate with the virtual machines using a TAP interface.

-Sheep Bridge allows a physical machine to join the network.
-It can then provide Internet access to the virtual machines, or other services like AppleTalk.
+This allows the Linux machine to provide Internet access to the virtual machines, or other services like AppleTalk.

 ## Requirements

 A Linux machine with Python 3.
-Sheep Bridge should be easily portable to other Unix systems with TAP network interfaces; patches welcome ;-) It may also be possible to make it run under Python 2 with some small modifications.

-## How to use it
+## General usage

 Let’s suppose you have two machines on the `192.168.1.0/24` network:
  - `192.168.1.2` will run Sheep Bridge